All Rainbow and Allied Youth, Inc. (Port Charlotte, Florida)

 Diversity Center of Oklahoma Inc. (Oklahoma City, OK)

 Diversity Community Youth & Families Program, we take a communal approach to providing support to our youth and families.
-Through partnership with local organizations, our families and young people will be able to develop support system from with in their own affirming community.
+Through partnership with local organizations, our families and young people will be able to develop a support system from within their own affirming community.
 Empowering and validating them to be themselves.
 For significant others, family members, friends and allies, they too will be supported and taught how to eliminate stigma related to mental health, gender and sexual orientation.
-Groups will meet on a weekly bases.
+Groups will meet on a weekly basis.
 And once a monthly “family” dinner, to encourage social engagement.
-Funds will be used to assist in creating an environment to provide these weekly groups with both youth.
-And as needed referrals for mental health services and medical services to those who don’t otherwise have resources.
-Barriers such medical or costs associated with daily living needs increase anxiety and depression, those with more severe mental health conditions are also increased.
-We are appreciate the opportunity to apply for this funding and look forward to participating in any additional information requested.

 First City Pride Center (Savannah, GA)